-To collect a set of chapters into a Part, select the chapters that should be in the Part and then use Create Part from Selection:
+To collect a set of chapters into a Part, select the chapters and then use Create Part from Selection:

 You can select multiple elements in the Navigator by holding down the Command (⌘) key as you select each one.